Carlito (wrestler): The Colóns (2008–2010)

 In February 2010, Carlito was announced as one of the eight WWE Pros for the first season of WWE NXT.
 On the February 22 episode of Raw, Carlito was defeated by Christian in a Money in the Bank Qualifying match.
 The next night on WWE NXT, Carlito teamed with his NXT Rookie Michael Tarver in a losing effort against Christian and his NXT Rookie Heath Slater.
 On the May 6 episode of WWE Superstars, during his match with Primo, Carlito would stop the match and told Primo they shouldn't fight when the crowd cheers for two brothers to fight each other.
 Primo would agree and reunite with his brother, turning heel in the process.
 On the May 10 episode of Raw, Carlito and Primo attacked R-Truth for Ted DiBiase, who paid them afterwards.
 On May 21, Colón was released due to a violation of the WWE Wellness Program and refusal to attend a rehabilitation facility for a reported addiction to pain killers.

-Sporadic appearances (2014, 2021)

-In March 2014, Colón's father was announced as a WWE Hall of Fame inductee as part of that year's class.
-On April 6, Colón joined the other members of his family during the official induction ceremony.
-Colón was promoted to appear on the January 4, 2021 edition of Raw, as part of the special "Legends Night" episode, but could not appear due to being unable to reach an agreement with the company.
-However, he returned in the Royal Rumble match on January 31 at Royal Rumble as the eighth entrant, where he was eliminated by Elias.
-On the February 1 episode of Raw, Carlito teamed up with Jeff Hardy in his first match on Raw in 10 years to face off against Elias and Jaxson Ryker, in a winning effort.